threekeytherapy/threekeytherapy.com/_workshops/bodytherapy.md

 ---

-## Why work with the nervous system?
+## Why we work with the nervous system

 The body and mind are deeply interconnected.
 If there is pain in the body, it affects the psyche; and if you are under psychological pressure, it manifests in the body.